-Many American kitchens have a small stainless steel or chrome cylinder installed on one side of the kitchen faucet.
-Many people don't know anything about this kitchen sink fixture other than the fact that it has something to do with their dishwasher.
-This is known as a dishwasher air gap, and it is critical in keeping the water in your dishwasher sanitary so your dishes come out clean.
+Many American kitchens have a small stainless steel or chrome cylinder installed on one side of the kitchen faucet, and most people don't know anything about this kitchen sink fixture — other than the fact that it has something to do with the dishwasher.
+This small little piece is known as a dishwasher air gap, and it is critical in keeping the water in your dishwasher sanitary so your dishes come out clean.

 What Is a Dishwasher Air Gap?

-From the outside, the dishwasher air gap seems to be a 2-inch-tall metal cylinder on one side of the kitchen sink, but the internal plumbing of the air gap is the important part since it prevents contaminated water from draining back into your dishwasher due to a stopped-up sink, a plugged tube or a clogged garbage disposal.
+From the outside, the dishwasher air gap seems to be a 2-inch-tall cylinder on one side of the kitchen sink near the faucet, but the internal plumbing of the air gap is the important part since it prevents contaminated water from draining back into your dishwasher due to a stopped-up sink, a plugged tube or a clogged garbage disposal.
 This unwanted reversal of water flow is known as "backflow."

 As long as the air gap works, backflow is prevented, and you will never wash a load of dishes only to have them come out covered in rotting food particles.
 The air gap also ensures that the potable water supply never intersects with your contaminated water on the rare occasion that there is some negative pressure in the water line.

 While there are other methods to do this, the dishwasher air gap is the most effective, which is why so many plumbing codes require that every new dishwasher be installed with an air gap.
-More and more cities and states add these codes every year, so homeowners are often surprised to find that the plumber they hired to install a new dishwasher won't install the appliance without first adding a kitchen air gap to the sink.
+An increasing number of cities and states add these codes every year, so homeowners are often surprised to find that the plumber they hired to install a new dishwasher won't install the appliance without first adding a kitchen air gap to the sink.
 Although it may be possible to bypass these codes by doing a DIY install, it's generally best to use an air gap because they are the only 100-percent effective backflow prevention method.

 How Does an Air Gap Work?

 A dishwasher air gap is made from two hoses that have a gap of air between them, ensuring that cross-contamination is impossible.
-A pressurized dishwasher hose brings up dirty water from the dishwasher into the air gap.
-The other hose brings the water down into the garbage disposal (or, if no garbage disposal is installed, directly into the tailpiece under the sink drain).
-The water flows through the dishwasher drain hose and into the air gap and the tube before flowing down into the garbage disposal or tailpiece.
+One hose is a long drain hose extending from the dishwasher to the air gap.
+The other hose runs from the air gap and down to the garbage disposal (or, if no garbage disposal is installed, directly into the tailpiece of the sink drain).
+Drain water is pumped from the dishwasher and flows through the dishwasher drain hose into the air gap.
+It then flows into the hose that goes to the garbage disposal or the tailpiece.

-The fresh air in the air gap ensures there is no way to cause negative pressure in the dishwasher drain hose that would suction dirty water back into the dishwasher.
-Instead, if the garbage disposal, sink drain or air gap drain line is plugged up, the water will flow out of the air gap and into the sink through the hole in the decorative head cover.
-If you notice water is flowing out of your cover and into the sink, then it means the drainage tubes are blocked and need to be cleaned.
+The fresh air in the air gap ensures there is no way for negative pressure in the dishwasher drain hose to suction dirty water from a backed-up sink into the dishwasher.
+Instead, if the garbage disposal, sink drain or air gap drain line is plugged up, the water will flow out of the air gap and into the sink through the hole in the decorative head cover of the air gap.
+If you notice water is flowing out of your cover and into the sink, then it means the drainage tube is blocked and needs to be cleaned.

 It's worth mentioning that some air gaps actually have two inlets.
 This is because they either connect a dishwasher with two drain lines (one for each compartment of the machine) or because they connect both a dishwasher drain line and a wastewater line from another appliance, such as a water softener or reverse osmosis water filtration system.